xeltica-studio/DotFeather/README.md

 	- Container - An object which can contain other drawables
 	- Text - An object which can draw text
 	- 9-slice Sprite - A special sprite to split into 9 sheets to resize smoothly
+- A Function to Take Screenshot
+- A Feature to capture screen as a serial-numbered pictures
 - Keyboard Input
 - Mouse Input
 - Playing music